mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 Set `SourceOrdinal` to the index of the source column to map.
 Set `DestinationColumn` to either the name of a column in the destination table, or the name of a user-defined variable.
-If a user-defined variable, you can use `Expression` to specify a MySQL expression that sets a destination column.
+If a user-defined variable, you can use `Expression` to specify a MySQL expression that assigns its value to destination column.

 Source columns that don't have an entry in `MySqlBulkCopy.ColumnMappings` will be ignored (unless the `ColumnMappings` collection is empty, in which case all columns will be mapped